-Accessing BBC iPlayer with ExpressVPN is just as easy, which we found to be working on most of the UK servers.
-Once more, super fast speeds were great for buffer-free, HD streaming.
-It also continues to be very popular with fans of other popular streaming services, including Hulu, HBO, Sling TV, Sky, Now TV and PlayStation Vue.
+Accessing BBC iPlayer with ExpressVPN is also possible but proving to be more difficult in recent months – after speaking with customer support, it looks like you’re only able to watch the service through the VPN if you’re not physically located in the UK.
+However, it continues to be very popular with fans of other popular streaming services, including Hulu, HBO, Sling TV, Sky, Now TV and PlayStation Vue.

 ExpressVPN is also a great choice for Kodi users and anyone who uses torrents as P2P traffic is permitted on all servers, which greatly reduces the risk of congestion and slow speeds.
 Upload speeds of up to 120Mbps are a plus here along with a privacy-friendly logging policy.

 Encryption & Security

 ExpressVPN is a market-leader and very robust in this area.
 You can set the app to automatically select the best performing protocol from the full list but we recommend setting it to OpenVPN, wherever possible.
 Encryption is via AES-256, a top cipher and considered unbreakable.